 In addition, as disclosed in the Auditor Current Report, on March 23, 2017, based upon the recommendation and approval of the Audit Committee, the Company selected Elliott Davis Decosimo, LLC as the Company's independent auditor for the fiscal year ending December 31, 2017.
 The Company's engagement of Elliott Davis Decosimo, LLC became effective on March 27, 2017 upon execution of the engagement letter, as disclosed in the Auditor Current Report.
-During the Company's fiscal years ended December 31, 2015 and 2016, and the subsequent interim period through March 28, 2017, neither the Company, nor anyone on its behalf, consulted with Elliott Davis Decosimo, LLC regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed; or the type of audit opinion that might be rendered on the Company in reaching a decision as to the accounting, auditing, or financial reporting issues; or (ii) any matter that was either the subject of a "disagreement" or a "reportable event" (within the meaning of Item 304(a)(1)(v) of Regulation S-K, respectively).
+During the Company's fiscal years ended December 31, 2015 and 2016, and the subsequent interim period through March 28, 2017, neither the Company, nor anyone on its behalf, consulted with Elliott Davis Decosimo, LLC regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed; or the type of audit opinion that might be rendered on the Company's consolidated financial statements; and as such, no written report or oral advice was provided, and none was an important factor considered by the Company in reaching a decision as to the accounting, auditing, or financial reporting issues; or (ii) any matter that was either the subject of a "disagreement" or a "reportable event" (within the meaning of Item 304(a)(1)(iv) and Item 304(a)(1)(v) of Regulation S-K, respectively).